 Course Content: This course is an introduction to the concept of credit contagion.
 It covers the following topics: Contagion Risk Overview and Definition Various Contagion Types and Modelling Challenges The Simple Contagion Model by Davis and Lo Supply Chains Contagion Sovereign Contagion Who Is This Course For: The course is useful to: Risk Analysts across the financial industry and beyond Risk Management students Quantitative Risk Managers developing or validating risk models How Does The Course Help: Mastering the course content provides background knowledge towards the following activities:

-We have updated the logo for the Open Risk Manual.
+A new logo for the Open Risk Manual: We have updated the logo for the Open Risk Manual.
 The new logo aims to make more explicit both the inspiration that the Open Risk Manual project draws from the trail-blazing Wikipedia initiative (and increasing collection of associated Wikimedia projects) and the reliance on the open source ecosystem of software and tools, including the mediawiki software and the important semantic mediawiki extension.
-The principal stylistic element is the “double brackets” [[ ]], which is the standard way one adds connectivity between different parts of the wiki in wikitext (the mediawiki markup language).

 The RegDB Explorer is a web app that helps you get the big picture when it comes to regulatory documentation.
 In a simple visual setting you can see the time sequence of publications, the topic and number of pages and select/click-through to any document published by the Basel Committee on Banking Supervision.(The app data are derived from the published BIS repositories with minimal adjustments) You can find the explorer here.